Santa Ana, California: Sports

 Santa Ana has highly competitive high school and collegiate sports teams playing at Santa Ana Stadium and the Santa Ana Unified School District Sports Complex Stadium.

 The Dons of Santa Ana College are one of the most successful soccer teams in the state of California, and is a frequent top finisher, statewide.
 In 2008, the Dons clinched their fifteenth consecutive Orange Empire Conference title.
 The college is also known for its historically successful baseball teams, and for producing former Texas Rangers and Los Angeles Angels pitcher C. J. Wilson.

 Mater Dei High School has one of the most successful and reputable football programs in the country.

 Government

-Santa Ana utilizes a mayor-council form of government.
+Santa Ana utilizes a council-manager form of government.
 The council consists of six members who are elected by the populace of the city.
 Each member serves for four years and can serve a total of three terms.
 A mayor pro tem is elected by the council members from within the council.